Skip to main content

 CLI

-You can initialize the ONTAP Mediator from either the primary or secondary cluster using the ONTAP CLI.
-When you issue the mediator add command on one cluster, the ONTAP Mediator is automatically added on the other cluster.
+You can initialize ONTAP Mediator from either the primary or secondary cluster using the ONTAP CLI.
+When you issue the mediator add command on one cluster, ONTAP Mediator is automatically added on the other cluster.

 1. Find the ONTAP Mediator CA certificate from the ONTAP Mediator Linux VM/host software installation location cd /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config.